Have a Question?

-From here, you will see a list of all PCI devices found within the Vault.
-The following example showcases PCI devices on an FW6E with AMI BIOS.
+From here, you will need to select Raw Device, and then choose a PCI device to passthrough.
+The following example showcases PCI devices on a FW6Br2 with AMI BIOS.

 Simply choose the device you wish to add, and press the Add button.
 From here, the VM should be able to utilize the device the next time you start it.

 There is a plethora of possibilities with how you can utilize PCI devices with different OS’s, so it’s impossible to cover everything.
 However, we will go over a few interesting/useful options that can get you started.